 LA Mings

-The LA Mings are an international street hockey team and a member club of the VASHL.
+The LA Mings are an international street hockey team and a proud member club of the VASHL.

 The team is based on a mash-up parody of the Los Angeles Kings and Ming Chen.
 Chen first met Smith through a fansite he created in dedication to Smith in 1995, which led to Chen being hired to create the View Askew Productions website.